 14. If you need to go home, go home

 Look – as much as I can tell you that your travel burnout will pass (and 9 times out of 10, it does), sometimes you really do need to go back home, and that’s fine.

 I’ve done it.

-It’s totally normal to suffer from backpacker burnout, but if that feeling becomes more than just a passing thing and it has truly stopped you from enjoying your trip, then go home!
+It’s totally normal to suffer from travel fatigue, but if that feeling becomes more than just a passing thing and it has truly stopped you from enjoying your trip, then go home!
 It doesn’t make you a failure or a bad traveller.

 It means that you’re someone who values your mental and physical wellbeing enough to know when enough is enough.

 It means that you’re strong enough to accept when something isn’t working and to deal with the problem head on.